ORD - TLV

 KAYAK’s top tips for finding a cheap flight from Chicago O'Hare Intl Airport to Tel Aviv

 • Looking for a cheap flight?
-25% of our users found flights on this route for $1,703 or less one-way.
+25% of our users found flights on this route for $1,154 or less round-trip.

 • Flights from Chicago use Chicago O'Hare International Airport as the departure destination and Ben Gurion Airport as the arrival destination to Tel Aviv.
 To connect from downtown Chicago to O'Hare International Airport (ORD), take the Blue Line train from Clark/Lake station to O'Hare station.
 The journey takes about 40 minutes, making it a convenient and cost-effective way to reach the airport.